fighting45/STYXY-exchange-backend/README.md

 # Styxy Exchange Backend

-This is the backend for the **Styxy Exchange** project, which handles user profiles and wallet creation.
+This is the backend for the **Styxy Exchange** project, which handles:
+1- User profile signups with socials or web3.
+2- Unique web3 "Solana" & "Ethereum" wallet creation with 3 images provided by user on signup page.
+3- Enables solana swaps via Jupiter.

 ## Routes